Meredith Program

 The program includes:

-- Meredith Professorships: Meredith Professors are tenured faculty members who have demonstrated exceptional teaching excellence and have a strong record of scholarly or creative activity.
-They are appointed for a three-year term and are expected to engage in projects and activities that improve the teaching and learning environment for the wider university community.
+• Meredith Professorships: Meredith Professors are tenured faculty members who have demonstrated exceptional teaching and have a strong record of scholarly or creative activity.
+They are appointed for a three-year term and are expected to engage in programming that improves the teaching and learning environment for the wider university community.
+Recipients receive a supplementary salary and funds for professional development and programming.

-- Meredith Professor Faculty Fellows: Through this program, full-time faculty members partner with the Center for Teaching and Learning Excellence (CTLE) and the Office of Academic Affairs to work on on specific pedagogical topics.
+• Meredith Professor Faculty Fellows: Through this program, full-time faculty members partner with the Center for Teaching and Learning Excellence (CTLE) and the Office of Academic Affairs to work on specific pedagogical topics.
 Fellows are appointed for up to two years and receive salary support to reduce their teaching load, along with funds for professional development and programming.